mlegard/Boston-Housing-Market-Regression/README.md

   <img src="images/FTM.PNG" alt="Transformed Model">
 </div>

-This comprehensive analysis and the subsequent transformations have substantially optimized our model, making it a robust tool for predicting the median value of owner-occupied homes in Boston.
-We conclude our section on transformations here, confident that the modifications have prepared the model well for real-world application and further explorations.
+The transformation has further optimized the model, making it a more reliable tool for predicting the median value of owner-occupied homes in Boston based on this data set.

 ## Lessons Learned